 A hot spot is a common problem in dogs and cats.
-Frequent scratching at a specific area can cause a local inflammation of your pet’s skin.
-The underlying cause is often a health condition that is accompanied by a lot of itching.
-The hot spot itself also causes itching, which means your animal will keep scratching itself.
-This can quickly result in big, nasty skin spots.
-Proper treatment is needed to prevent de hot spots from spreading fast.
+Frequent scratching at a specific area can cause your pet’s skin to become inflamed.
+The underlying cause is often a health condition that is accompanied by a lot of itchiness.
+The hot spot itself can also cause itching, which means your pet will keep scratching itself.
+This can quickly result in big, nasty spots.
+Proper treatment is needed to prevent the spots from becoming bigger.
 In this article, we will discuss what causes hot spots, how you can recognise hot spots in your dog or cat and how to treat your animal accordingly.

 Hot spot symptoms

 - Your dog or cat is itching frequently in one specific area